Edward Marvin Reulbach

 Ed Reulbach was a key member of the pitching staff during the greatest years of the Chicago Cubs.
-He led the league in winning percentage from 1906 to 1909.
+He led the National League in winning percentage from 1906 to 1909.
 In spite of his excellent performances, it was hard to stand out on a team that had a full rotation of top pitchers, with the most prominent being Mordecai Brown.

-He won game 3 of the 1907 World Series by a score of 5-1, pitching all nine innings.
+He won Game 3 of the 1907 World Series by a score of 5-1 over the Detroit Tigers, pitching all nine innings.
 He appeared in four different World Series with the Cubs, going 2-0, 3.03 in 7 games (5 starts).

 - 3-time NL Winning Percentage Leader (1906-1908)

 - 15 Wins Seasons: 7 (1905-1909, 1911 & 1915)

 - 20 Wins Seasons: 2 (1908 & 1915)

 - 200 Innings Pitched Seasons: 7 (1905, 1906, 1908, 1909, 1911, 1914 & 1915)